 Zahir Janmohamed is a freelance journalist and co-host of Racist Sandwich, a podcast about food, race, gender, and class.
 In 2017, his podcast was nominated for a Culinary Audio Series Award from the International Association of Culinary Professionals.
 Janmohamed’s articles have appeared in The New York Times, CNN, The Guardian, The Washington Post, Newsweek, The Nation, Foreign Policy, Guernica, and many other publications.
 In 2014, he was the inaugural co-recipient of the Anne Cox Chambers fellowship for long-form journalism at The MacDowell Colony.
 He previously worked in the US Congress as a senior foreign policy aide to Congressman Keith Ellison (D-MN) and at Amnesty International, where he was the organization’s Advocacy Director for the Middle East and North Africa.

-Francis Logan is a writer and independent podcast producer living and working in Richmond, Virginia.
-Logan has received fellowships from The Watering Hole and Callaloo and is a member of Crescendo Literary/Poetry Foundation’s inaugural Incubator class.
+Lauren Francis is a writer and independent podcast producer living and working in Richmond, Virginia.
+Lauren has received fellowships from The Watering Hole and Callaloo and is a member of Crescendo Literary/Poetry Foundation’s inaugural Incubator class.
 A community archivist, they work with Untold RVA to disrupt the commemorative landscape through emergent design.

 Originally from Brooklyn, Kristina Lopez is the Associate Digital Producer of American Public Media’s The Dinner Party Download in L.A.
 She is also the co-creator and producer of Plz Advise, an advice podcast hosted by TV writer and HelloGiggles co-founder Molly McAleer.
 Kristina is presenting at WNYC’s 2017 Werk It festival.